Hagia Sofia Mansions Istanbul, Curio Collection by Hilton: History

 Towards to the end of the 19th century, the four-storey wooden mansion was built for Şükrü Bey, minister of the tobacco monopoly in the Ottoman government.
 After the death of the owner, the great house gradually fell into a state of neglect.
 In 1977, the mansion was purchased by the TTOK.

 The old wooden building had to be demolished and rebuilt with the consent of the "Commission for Ancient Monuments", since it was so far beyond repair.
 The exterior of the house was remade as an exact replica, while the layout with nineteen rooms was carefully preserved.

 The restoration works, initiated by Çelik Gülersoy, the CEO of the TTOK, accomplished by March 1984, and the unique building opened as a hotel named "Yeşil Ev" after its exterior color.
 Combining historical style with modern standards, it very quickly gained a worldwide reputation and was awarded in 1985 the medal for the year by "Europa Nostra".

 The hotel has two locations with two front desks - Kabasakal Cd.
 No:5 and Soğuk Çeşme Sk.
 No:3.
 The facts mentioned above refer to the first one.

 Hotel

 Situated between Hagia Sophia and the Blue Mosque, the hotel has an absolutely unrivaled location, and offers guests the warm and friendly atmosphere of an old Istanbul home.

 The hotel is the first Curio (brand) branded property in Istanbul.
-It features 78 rooms, that have deep soaking baths and separate Turkish Bath showers, spread among 17 mansions.
+It features the Cistern Spa with hamam, and 78 rooms, each with deep soaking baths and separate showers, spread among 17 mansions.

 It has two restaurants and a Cafe/Bar overlooking the hotel garden.